droglenc/NCHighways/modules/08_Advising/index.md

 ---
 layout: page
-title: Reading the Map I
+title: Reading the Map II
 css: /css/modules.css
 ---

 <div class="panel-group">
   <div class="panel panel-primary">
     <div class="panel-heading">Navigating Graduation Requirements I</div>
-    <div class="panel-body">To graduate from Northland you must meet certain academic requirements that include completing the Liberal Education for the Environment and Society (LEES) curriculum and the curriculum for a major.
-Some students may choose to complete an additional major, a minor, or multiple minors.
-In this module, you will be introduced to the requirements for graduating from Northland.
+    <div class="panel-body">A four-year plan is a map of when you plan to take courses that are required for the Liberal Education for the Environment and Society (LEES), your major(s), and, optionally, your minor(s) curricula.
+The four-year plan will also show you that you have "time" to take other courses that may interest you.
+A four-year plan will also help you be prepared for your biannual "registration advising" meeting with your academic advisor.
+In this module, you will complete the four-year plan that you began in the last module.
 <br><br>
 After completing this module, you should be able to ...
 <ol>
-  <li>Articulate Northland College’s mission</li>
-  <li>List three main graduation requirements</li>
-  <li>List four main categories in the LEES curriculum</li>
-  <li>Show how to find courses that fit the LEES categories</li>
+  <li>Demonstrate how to gather information (e.g., required courses, prerequisites, times taught, overlap with LEES or other major/minor requirements) required to develop a four-year plan of courses.</li>
-  <li>Show how to find courses required for a major (of interest)</li>
+  <li>Demonstrate how to develop a four-year plan of courses.</li>
+  <li>Describe what it means to be prepared for "registration advising" meetings with your academic advisor.</li>
 </ol>
     </div>
   </div>